• Home

 Hi Amy!
 Thanks for this info, as always!
 I’m in 4B too, and haven’t had much luck with chives so far this year.
 I started some from seeds and also planted one plant that I bought.
 Will they get bigger each year?
 My mint has spread like wildfire, but my chives are so small that I’m afraid to even clip some off.
 Any idea what I’m doing wrong, or do these guys just take some time/years to get full like the ones in your picture?

 You’re welcome!
 Yes, they will get bigger each year, as long as they get enough sun.
-Chives need full sun in order to grow their best.
-They will be much smaller in the shade, but still produce plenty for harvesting. 🙂
+Chives need full sun to grow their best.
+They will be much smaller in the shade, but still produce plenty for harvesting.
+Here’s my complete guide to growing chives for more info. 🙂

 This is very informative information for me because I know NOTHING about gardening at all.
 I was surprised to even find out that chives had flowers on them.
 (I just love to use them in my recipes.)